isaacnmm/pestpolicy-hugo2XX/content/posts/what-attracts-fleas/index.md

 ###  5. Gravity (Geotaxis)

 Considering gravity, fleas will be negatively gravitactic (geotactic), and thus it'll be moving anti-gravity. - The baby fleas will climb onto small items - they'll remain on top and also wait for any animal that's passing by.
-In your apartments, check the carpet fibers as this will be where you'll find the adult fleas. - When in the[outdoor spaces](https://pestpolicy.com/best-flea-spray-for-yard/), fleas will climb onto some shrubs or vegetation.
+In your apartments, check the carpet fibers as this will be where you'll find the adult fleas. - When in the[outdoor spaces](https://pestpolicy.com/best-flea-spray-for-yard/),fleas will climb onto some shrubs or vegetation.

 ###  6. Are fleas attracted to CO2?